How it works

 Our field partners screen every borrower posted onto our website.
 We aim to ensure that they are honourably borrowing and that they can feasibly manage the loan.
 There are however a number of reasons why a borrower may not be able to repay the loan:

-- Health e.g HIV/AIDS, malaria
+Health e.g. HIV/AIDS, malaria

-- Business issues e.g crop failure
+Business issues e.g. crop failure due to drought

 Deki always gives the borrowers the chance to defer their payments if circumstances arise where they are unable to repay their loans in a particular month.
 The length of time that a loan can be deferred is at the discretion of our field partners.